In this course, we will use the following definitions:

 i.e., it allows to create/destroy kernel objects from user space.

-Example: Allowing user programs to create and configure a virtual network devices by doing an mkdir
+Example: Allowing user programs to create and configure a virtual network devices by doing an mkdir in the configfs directory of a driver.

 Advantage: